stabilaprotocol/documentation-en/docs/mechanism-algorithm/sr.md

 To vote, you need to have STABILA Power(TP).
 To get STABILA Power, you need to stake STB.
 Every 1 staked STB accounts for one STABILA Power(TP).
 Every account in STABILA network has the right to vote for a super representative candidate.
 After you unstake your staked STB, you will lose the responding STABILA Power(TP), so your previous vote will be invalid.

-Note: Only your latest vote will be counted in STABILA network which means your previous vote will be over written by your latest vote.
+Note: Only your latest vote will be counted in STABILA network which means your previous vote will be overwritten by your latest vote.

 Example (Using wallet-cli):